Terrence Magee

-Terrence Tyler Magee (born March 16, 1993) is a former American football running back.
-He was signed by the Baltimore Ravens as an undrafted free agent following the 2015 NFL Draft.
-He played college football at LSU.
+Terrence Tyler Magee (born March 16, 1993) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the LSU Tigers and was signed by the Baltimore Ravens as an undrafted free agent following the 2015 NFL draft.

 Professional career

 Baltimore Ravens

-Following the 2015 NFL Draft, Magee was signed by the Baltimore Ravens as an undrafted free agent.
+Following the 2015 NFL draft, Magee was signed by the Baltimore Ravens as an undrafted free agent.
 On September 5, 2015, he was released by the Ravens.
 On September 8, 2015, he was re-signed by the Ravens and was added to the active roster.
 On September 22, 2015, Magee was released by the Ravens to make room for cornerback Will Davis, who the Ravens acquired via trade.
 He cleared waivers and was signed to the Ravens' practice squad.
 On October 17, 2015, Jacobs was promoted to the 53-man roster, replacing cornerback Charles James.
 On October 26, 2015, Magee was waived as the Ravens promoted wide receiver Jeremy Butler.
 On October 28, 2015, he was re-signed to the practice squad.
 On November 28, 2015, he was released from practice squad.
 On December 2, 2015, he was re-signed to the practice squad along with wide receiver Chuck Jacobs.
 On December 15, 2015, the Ravens promoted Magee and cornerback Jumal Rolle to the active roster, cutting running back Raheem Mostert and placed defensive end Chris Canty on injured reserve.
 On May 6, 2016, the Ravens waived Magee and wide receiver Chuck Jacobs.